Atharva-Gundawar/CEN-598/Week-2/Ch1. Using neural nets to recognize handwritten digits.md

 	**Solution:**
 	Multiplying all weights and biases in a perceptron network by a positive constant $c > 0$ does not change its behavior.
 The output of a perceptron is given by:
 $$
 	 y = \text{step}\left(\sum_{i}(w_i \cdot x_i) + b\right)
 $$
 	After multiplying the weights and biases by $ c $, the equation becomes:
 $$
 	y' = \text{step}\left(\sum_{i}(c \cdot w_i \cdot x_i) + c \cdot b\right) = \text{step}\left(c \cdot \left( \sum_{i}(w_i \cdot x_i) + b \right)\right)
 $$
 	The step function's output is based on the sign of its input.
 Multiplying by a positive  $c$  does not change the sign of the input.
 Therefore, the behavior of the perceptron remains unchanged, as the output of the step function is determined by the input's sign, not its magnitude.

 2. **Question :**
 	Sigmoid neurons simulating perceptrons, part II
 	Suppose we have the same setup as the last problem - a network of perceptrons.
 Suppose also that the overall input to the network of perceptrons has been chosen.
 We won't need the actual input value, we just need the input to have been fixed.
 Suppose the weights and biases are such that $w⋅x+b≠0$ for the input $x$
 	 to any particular perceptron in the network.
-Now replace all the perceptrons in the network by sigmoid neurons, and multiply the weights and biases by a positive constant$ c>0$
+Now replace all the perceptrons in the network by sigmoid neurons, and multiply the weights and biases by a positive constant $c>0$
 	.
 Show that in the limit as $c→∞$ the behaviour of this network of sigmoid neurons is exactly the same as the network of perceptrons.
 How can this fail when $w⋅x+b=0$ for one of the perceptrons?